lmoneta/tmva-tutorial/README.md

 We will provide you the account name and password.

 * For using the new Deep Learning features of TMVA (e.g. CNN) one needs now to use the *Development Bleeding Edge* Version of SWAN which is built using the current ROOT master version.
-There is a known issue with that version now, and you might need to add this line at the beginning of the notebook:  **gSystem->Load("libblas.so")**

 * If you think think the Jupyter notebook is stuck, open a terminal on swan and execute `top`: if the cpu is not being used (0%) by any of your processes, you may have to restart the Jupyter kernel.